DeGrom dazzles in return, bullpen costs Mets in loss to Nats

+WASHINGTON (AP)The nerves lasted longer than usual for Jacob deGrom.
+He was perfectly fine with that after waiting so long to get back on the mound.

-WASHINGTON (AP) — Jacob deGrom dazzled in his first major league start in more than a year, allowing one run on three hits and striking out six in five innings before a bullpen meltdown cost the New York Mets in a 5-1 loss to the Washington Nationals on Tuesday night.
+Making his first major league start in more than a year, deGrom looked almost back to his Cy Young Award self.
+He allowed one run on three hits and struck out six in five innings before a bullpen meltdown cost the New York Mets in a 5-1 loss to the Washington Nationals that halted their season-high seven-game winning streak Tuesday night.

+”To get out there and pitch and be healthy, that’s the reward,” deGrom said between smiles afterward. ”The goal was to win a baseball game and we weren’t able to do that tonight, but to be out there and be healthy and feel good is definitely a good step.”

+”His fastball was over 100, and his slider is nasty,” Washington manager Dave Martinez said. ”I know that he’s still trying to build up, but his stuff was really good.”

 The 34-year-old two-time NL Cy Young Award winner got all but one of his strikeouts swinging and was much sharper than his final rehab start in the minors last week when he allowed four runs in four innings on 67 pitches.
-He left with a no-decision after Francisco Lindor homered for the NL East leaders in the sixth.
+He left with a no-decision after Francisco Lindor homered for the NL East leaders in the sixth, and criticized himself for making two mistakes in the fourth that added up to a Nationals run.

+”That’s going to be part of this: not being out there in that long and getting a good feel for the stuff,” deGrom said. ”Overall I felt like I was able to locate the ball where I needed to.”

 Making his first start of the season in the aftermath of the blockbuster trade that sent Nationals superstar outfielder Juan Soto and veteran first baseman Josh Bell to San Diego, Cory Abbott allowed two runs and struck out three in five shutout innings.
 Victor Arano (1-0) got the win in relief.